alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 **Previously in the series**: [List is a monad (Part 1)](https://alexyorke.github.io/2025/06/29/list-is-a-monad/) and [Monads in C# (Part 2): Result](https://alexyorke.github.io/2025/09/13/monads-in-c-sharp-part-2-result/)

-A function is no longer "just a calculation" when calling it can invoke an HTTP API, read from or write to a database, write a file, print to the console, or observe time or randomness.
-Here, an *effect* means that kind of observable interaction.
-A *pure* function, by contrast, returns the same result for the same inputs and does not change anything outside itself.
+Calling a function may do more than calculate a value: it may invoke an API, access a database, write a file, or observe time or randomness.
+These observable interactions are effects.
+A pure function, by contrast, returns the same result for the same inputs and changes nothing outside itself.

-The earlier parts used monadic types to delegate control flow.
-It is useful shorthand to say that `Map` or `FlatMap` decides "how the next function runs," but that shorthand needs some precision.
-The monad laws do not prescribe wall-clock scheduling, retries, parallelism, or the business reason for running an operation.
-A concrete `Map` or `FlatMap` implementation does determine whether the supplied function is invoked, how many times it is invoked, which branch invokes it, and sometimes whether invocation is immediate or deferred.
+Each concrete Map or FlatMap implementation has its own rule for invoking callbacks: whether one runs, how often, on which path, and sometimes whether it runs now or later.
+The monad laws themselves do not prescribe scheduling, retries, or parallelism.

-For a pure callback, the host still determines the surrounding structure and control flow, but each invocation's result is determined by its explicit input.
-When the callback performs an effect, the host's invocation rule also determines whether an API request, file write, or other operation occurs, and in what order or how often.
+For a pure callback, each invocation remains determined by its input.
+For an effectful callback, the same invocation rule also determines which external operations occur, in what order, and how often.
+An abstraction can therefore behave exactly as designed while still imposing the wrong execution policy for a particular effect.

-That is the tension explored here.
-The host abstraction may be behaving exactly as designed, while its invocation rule may still be the wrong execution policy for a particular effect.
-We want to preserve composition without performing the effect merely because some outer `List`, `Maybe`, or `Result` chose to invoke a callback.

-The move is to return an `IO<T>` rather than a `T`.
-The callback then constructs a suspended computation instead of performing the operation.
-Other abstractions can compose that inert value, and a later combinator or application boundary can decide how to execute it.
+Returning IO<T> instead of T separates constructing the operation from running it.
+The callback returns a suspended computation; explicit combinators can define its execution policy, and the resulting program is run at the application boundary.
+This preserves composition without performing the effect merely because an outer List, Maybe, or Result invokes a callback.

-As in the earlier parts, the types in this article are deliberately small teaching models.
-The goal is to make the common structure of `Pure`, `Map`, and `FlatMap` visible, and here to examine how that structure interacts with effects.
-They are not presented as replacements for .NET collections, LINQ, `Task`, or ordinary procedural code.
+As before, these are small teaching models intended to show how Pure, Map, and FlatMap interact with effects, not replace .NET collections, LINQ, Task, or ordinary procedural code.

 ## When invocation becomes observable